modip-org/spec/install_script.md

 ```
 {
-    "type": "client_server_fork",
+    "type": "clientServerFork",
-    "client_steps": [
+    "clientSteps": [
     ],
-    "server_steps": [
+    "serverSteps": [
     ]
 }
 ```

 Note: `client_steps` and `server_steps` are always lists, and must be present even if empty.

-## Framework fork step
+## Generic fork step

-Allows a mod to support multiple mod loaders.
+Allows a mod to support multiple dependency sets, such as different mod loaders.

 ```
 {
-    "type": "framework_fork",
+    "type": "fork",
+    "id": "<fork id>",
+    "branches": {
-    "framework_steps": {
+        "<id 1>": {
-        "<framework id>": [
-        ],
+            "label": "<label 1>",
-        "<other framework id>": [
+            "steps": [
             ]
         },
-    "preferred": "<framework id>"
+        "<id 2>": {
+            "label": "<label 2>",
+            "steps": [
+            ]
         }
+    }
+}
 ```

-Note: values in `framework_steps` are always lists, and must be present even if empty.
-If no entry is present for the current framework, the mod is incompatible with it.
-If the current framework is unknown (i.e. no mods are installed yet), the launcher should install the one in `preferred` (which must be one of the options).
-If *multiple* supported frameworks are present (i.e. Patchwork), the launcher MAY choose a preferred one, ask the user, or give up (fall back to manual installation).

-If this mechanism is used to support multiple frameworks, neither framework should be listed as a dependency, as that would require it to be installed!
+Note: One entry *must* be chosen.
+If you want an empty option, you must write it explicitly.

+The installer should ask the user which branch to take.
+If exactly one branch is valid for the current installation (based on dependency and conflict information), the installer may skip the question.

+When the version of a project is changed, the IDs may be used to (with best effort) transfer the previous fork selection to the new version.
+Fork IDs are scoped to a project - not only a version.
+Branch IDs are scoped to a fork - different forks may use the same branch IDs, with no consequence.

+Any particular "execution" of the script must not encounter two forks with the same ID.
+If this occurs, the behaviour is unspecified.
+Fork IDs may be reused on disjoint code paths - for example, in both branches of an outer fork.

+One branch must be taken.
+It is not valid for an installer to take no branch.
+If all branches are invalid because of dependencies or conflicts, the mod can't be installed without overriding them.
+If it is valid to not take a branch, an explicit empty branch must be included.
+Note that even an empty branch must still contain `"steps": []`

-Design note: Using a "fork" step instead of a conventional "if" step allows the launcher to and choose a framework if none is installed yet.
+Design note: Using a "fork" step instead of a conventional "if" step allows the launcher to enumerate all valid configurations.